khaled308/dsa/README.md

 * print numbers from 1 to n
 * power of a number
 * print binary form of a number
+* reverse a string
+* array sum using recursion
+* flatten array using recursion

 ## hashing
 * find pair of elements in array whose sum is equal to given number